Step 1: Carefully Select New Thermostat.

 Drill into the marked locations on the wall.

-After the holes have been drilled go ahead and screw the new thermostats back plate on the wall.
+After the holes have been drilled, screw the new thermostat's back plate onto the wall.
 Feed the wires through the hole in the back of the thermostat, and you will be ready to re-wire the new thermostat.

 Step 7: Rewiring

 Begin attaching each wire to the proper terminal.

 Refer to the picture or notes to ensure the correct wire is connected.
 In some cases, you will have an extra wire.

 The extra wires are the wires that were not connected to the old thermostat.
 This is ok and you do not have to worry about the exposed wires.